The Formation of Niue: The World’s Largest Raised Coral Atoll

 As the sea level fell during the last ice age, it exposed more of the reef that had been forming around Niue.

-There was then one final time where the sea level dramatically rose at the end of the last ice age, laying down more coral reef.
+There was then one final time when the sea level dramatically rose at the end of the last ice age, laying down more reef.
 This final reef formed Niue’s wave-cut terraces around the edge of the island.

 Today, a reef encircles the island with only one major gap near the coast of Alofi.